Housing Supports

 866 Dundas St., London, Ont.
 N5W 2Z7

 If you need large items, call LIFE*SPIN to register your needs - you must be able to make arrangements to pick up the items.
-All items must go directly from donor to recipient.
+All items must go directly from the donor to the recipient.
 LIFE*SPIN takes items at their discretion.

 The LIFE*SPIN Free Store has mainly clothing items but does at times carry small household items such as dishes, glasses, tablecloths, towels, and other smaller items.